Table of Contents

-According to Alexa, the average daily time on site for LinkedIn is 11 minutes.
+According to Alexa, the average daily time on LinkedIn is 11 minutes.
 Note that those who spend time on LinkedIn are usually looking for answers in the professional ecosphere.
 This is very much unlike the time spent on other social media sites, where people log in just to ‘tune out’ from work.

 LinkedIn clearly distinguishes itself as a professional network, and as a result, more women entrepreneurs are open to keeping their public profiles limited to LinkedIn.
-You are likely to be more well-received by women professionals if you connect through LinkedIn.
+Linkedin content marketing efforts are likely to be more well-received by women professionals.

 Now that we’ve established the benefits, gear up with these content marketing tools to build your authority on LinkedIn.

 1. Getting the basics right

 - Company description: Provide a clear description that establishes the brand’s voice.
 Here’s an example of famous streetwear brand OBEY clothing:

 Notice how the first few lines establish character and history straight away.
 This is because it’s optimized for Google’s meta description, a preview or summary of the brand page with a 156 character limit.